Examples of How Equity Release Schemes Work in 2024

 Case Study #1 – Mr. and Mrs. Bradford equity release example

-Gerald and Betty Bradford are a married couple that are both 70 years of age.
+Gerald and Betty Bradford are a married couple who are both 70 years of age.
 The couple lives in a three-bedroom bungalow in a waterfront area where they very much enjoy living.
-The couple brings in a comfortable income but does not have access to much capital since most of their savings was spent to purchase their home.
+The couple brings in a comfortable income but does not have access to much capital since most of their savings were spent to purchase their home.

-The bungalow was purchased just over 15 years ago and the couple paid £93,500 for the property, which is currently valued at £200,000 – an almost 115 per cent value increase over the years.
+The bungalow was purchased just over 15 years ago, and the couple paid £93,500 for the property.
+It is currently valued at £200,000, an almost 115 percent value increase over the years.

 Although the couple is very happy in their home, they are interested in adding a conservatory to the back portion of their house, which will overlook the garden and make a great seating area for relaxing and entertaining friends.